 Throughout her career, Lisa has closely collaborated with researchers, clinicians, administrators and advocates dedicated to the care of women and families, especially those from vulnerable populations.
 As a veteran of the US Air Force, she is also interested in the concerns of women and members of the LGBTQ community who are active duty military and veterans.

-Lisa received her doctorate in public health at Johns Hopkins University School of Hygiene and Public Health and her nurse-midwifery education at the University of Utah.
-Lisa has been involved with Fenway for several years and was Co-Chair of the Women’s Dinner Party in 2007.
+Lisa received her doctorate in public health at Johns Hopkins University School of Hygiene and Public Health, her nurse-midwifery education at the University of Utah, and most recently a graduate certificate in Nonprofit Management at the Johns Hopkins University.
+She has been involved with Fenway for several years and was Co-Chair of the Women’s Dinner Party in 2007.